 Life is a funny thing.
 While I prefer the rhythm of extended travel, the obligations on my calendar don’t allow for it at the moment.
-With that limitation, I’ve been bouncing between smaller adventures in order to keep my wanderlust properly satiated.
-Looking back at how frenetic August and September were for me, I’m marveling at the diversity of experience I crammed into a short time.
+With that limitation, I’ve been bouncing between smaller adventures to satiate my wanderlust.
+With a frenetic August and September now behind me, I’m amazed at the volume of diverse experiences I crammed into such little time.

 Going full steam

 - took a 10-day motorcycle trip through Oregon, Washington, and British Columbia in the midst of crushing heat and wildfires,

 - turned around three days later to meet Fred and George for a six-day Seattle adventure,